sclarkstone/Milestone4/README.md

 django error 'Reverse for 'add_review' with no arguments not found'.
 Although i had the product_id parameter in the url.py, views.py and reviews.html template i had not got it in the form POST action on the add_review template itself.

+using the search - local variable 'plans' referenced before assignment error. needed the 'plans' if inside the search if

 # first mentor meeting

 # second mentor meeting